devptl04/Premier-League-ML-Predictor/README.md

 3. **Make predictions**: Using `scikit-learn` to build and train machine learning models.
 4. **Measure error and improve predictions**: Evaluating model performance and iterating to enhance accuracy.

+## Detailed Description

+- Created a Python-based algorithm to predict Premier League outcomes using four seasons of historical data.
+- Employed web scraping with Beautiful Soup to gather key match metrics like goals scored and conceded, and calculated rolling averages and performance metrics using Pandas.
+- Designed and trained logistic regression and random forest models using `scikit-learn`, optimized with hyperparameter tuning and cross-validation.
+- Created functions to predict match outcomes using expected goals and Poisson distribution for win probabilities, ultimately resulting in a 62.5% prediction accuracy.

 ## Code

 You can find the code for this project in the following Jupyter notebooks:

 - **scraper.ipynb**: A Jupyter notebook that scrapes match data.
 - **predictor.ipynb**: A Jupyter notebook that makes predictions based on the scraped data.

 ### Tools